bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 }
 ```

-When using JS syntax a template's body is passed as an argument to a function returned by helper.
-It must be the first argument and subtemplates can be passed after it:
+Using JS syntax a template's body is provided to a function as the first argument.
+All subtemplates could be provided after it.

 ```js
 block('link').tag().match(this.ctx.url)(